Restoration, Modification, and Service Tips

 1977 SST

-* If you decide to repaint the sled yourself, you may have a hard time picking a color.
+If you decide to repaint the sled yourself, you may have a hard time picking a color.
 If your sled is faded, you'll have a hard time getting the correct color scanned.
 Here are a few different types of paint submitted by viewers that you might want to try.
 They all should be very close, but its up to you.
-Just as a warning, Sno*Jet did have at least 2 different shades of blue, compare any new paint with the original on your sled.
+Just as a warning, Sno*Jet did have several different shades of blue, they were always tweaking the color.
+So make sure to compare any new paint with the original on your sled.

 * 1974 Porche Color, specifically Mexico Blue Code Number 336